cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 - She doesn't know how she came to Barovia or where she came from
 - Her encounters with [[Strahd Von Zarovich|Strahd]] are fuzzy memories (because of his vampiric charm)
 	- She remembers the blazing hunger in his eyes
 - Wolves and creatures attacked the house night after night for weeks
 	- The burgomaster's heart couldn't stand the constant assault
 		- he died 3 days ago
-		 - since then, ther have been no more attacks
+		- since then, there have been no more attacks
+- No one from the village has been brave enough to help [[Ismark Kolyanovich]] take [[Kol]]

 ## Relations
 brother: [[Ismark Kolyanovich]]